Sinaloa cartel figure who did business with Chicago’s Flores twins gets in 19 years in prison

 Felipe Cabrera Sarabia, 53, a former cattle rancher nicknamed “The Engineer,” was extradited to the U.S. in 2020 after spending nearly nine years in custody in Mexico, where his attorneys said he was often in solitary confinement and subjected to torture.

-He pleaded guilty earlier this year to one count of narcotics trafficking, admitting in a plea agreement with prosecutors that he distributed more than 150 kilograms of cocaine and more than 30 kilograms of heroin for the Sinaloa cartel, then headed by Joaquin “El Chapo” Guzman and Ismael “El Mayo” Zambada.
+He pleaded guilty earlier this year to one count of narcotics trafficking, admitting in a plea agreement with prosecutors that he distributed more than 150 kilograms, or about 330 pounds, of cocaine and more than 30 kilograms, or about 66 pounds, of heroin for the Sinaloa cartel, then headed by Joaquin “El Chapo” Guzman and Ismael “El Mayo” Zambada.

 In asking for leniency, Cabrera’s attorneys noted that in the years before his arrest, Cabrera had become a “pillar of support” for his rural community in Mexico’s Durango region, overseeing the buying and selling of cattle, helping bring fresh water service to his village and enlisting engineers to build a roadway system linking area towns.